alvinwendt/LyftReviewApp/README.md

 # Lyft Review App
-## Console App in applying Sentiment Analysis text using ML.Net
+### Console App in applying Sentiment Analysis to text using ML.Net